Tag Archives: customer service training

 We don’t offer customer service training.
 Training is top-down, one-way “I know everything, you know nothing” instruction.
 Training is the “how” of service.
 Training is to develop THE BUSINESS.
 Training is for a job.
 And the job of employees is to serve to satisfy the customer.
 In the end, training instructs students on how to TAKE CARE of the customer.

 Instead, enroll in Customer CARE University.
 We don’t have trainers or instructors.
 We have mentors and coaches.
 Our education classes are interactive.
 Our education is the “how” and “why” of Customer CARE excellence.
 As mentors, we educate you with customer CARE actions to practice your interpersonal skills.
 You will learn and appreciate the value of telephone etiquette, service recovery, and customer CARE.
-After graduation, as coaches, we remind you with our customer CARE excellence strategies.
+After graduation, as coaches, we remind you of our customer CARE excellence strategies.
 With suggestions, recommendations, and encouragement, we empower you and your colleagues to develop YOURSELVES.
 Ideally, all of you will be enthused and energized to engage customers.
 You and your colleagues will create an emotional connection with your customers.
 The more emotional the connections, the more memorable the experiences, the more loyal the customers.
 And everyone’s lives will be enriched.

 In Customer CARE 101, our passion is to CARE for you and your colleagues.